 I first tried making carrot seed tapes last year and my germination rates were excellent.

-I grew several different varieties and I didn’t have to do any seedling thinning.
-I’m a thinning klutz so I prefer to sow my seeds carefully instead.
-Plus there is less waste this way.
+I grew several different varieties and I didnโt have to do any seedling thinning.
+I really do not enjoy thinning seedlings so this was welcome.
+Plus, by controlling seeds this way there is less waste.

 And, as mentioned, this method will work for any fine seeds.